dboca/devinstall/README.md

 [GV img]: https://badge.fury.io/rb/devinstall.png

-This is a poor man automatic builder / installer / deployer for packages.
+This is a poor man automatic package builder / installer / deployer.

 The build happens on a remote machine (in the future on several remote machines by package type) via external tools rsync and ssh.